Frequently Asked Questions

 Yes, we do.

 Max's Café serves sandwiches, baguettes, cakes, snacks, and hot & cold drinks.
-You can dine inside the tearoom, the tearoom marquee, or out outdoor eating area located in the events field, with picnic benches spaced out to allow for social distancing.
-We also have a marquee for food bought on site to be consumed.
+You can eat inside the tearoom, the tearoom marquee, or out outdoor eating area located in the events field, with picnic benches spaced out to allow for social distancing.
+We also have a marquee for food bought off-site to be consumed.

 No, you must stay with your children for your entire visit.